AnvithaChaluvadi/Cash-App-Case-Study_Module1Challenge/README.md

  </p>

  * [Google Pay](https://pay.google.com/about/)
-   * Google Pay is a mobile wallet and is most accesible for Android.
+   * Google Pay is a mobile wallet and is most accessible for Android.
 You can use Google Pay to pay for items when you check out online, making purchases in-store, paying in-app purchases, or sending and receiving payments from others.
-When someone pays a user or receive cash-back rewards, The user's money is stored in their account account balanance, which can transfer into their bank account.
+When someone pays a user or receives cash-back rewards, the user's money is stored in their account balance, which can be transferred into their bank account.
 You can also send and request money using the mobile app.
-You can use it to split a bill.
+Also, you can use it to split a bill.
 In order to pay someone, you have to add money into your Google Pay Account.